DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/understanding_declarations.md

 - course identifier (indicates whether the declaration is for ECT or mentor training)
 - evidence held (the type of evidence a lead provider holds to verify that a participant has engaged in training)

+The evidence type that can be used may differ by cohort and declaration type.
+Check the schema in the [Swagger documentation](/api/docs/v3#/Declarations) to see which evidence types will be valid.
 Declarations cannot be submitted or voided after a cohort has closed.

 Duplicate declarations cannot be submitted.
 If a duplicate is attempted, the API will return an error.